Ensuring cultural recognition for shooting

 Entries are open for BASC’s working dog classes at Crufts 2026, which take place in the gamekeepers’ rings on Gundog Day, Sunday 8 March 2026.

-The gamekeepers’ rings offer a chance for working gundogs to show the steadiness and training instilled in the field.
+The gamekeepers’ rings offer the chance for BASC to showcase working gundogs, highlighting their unique blend of athleticism, intelligence and the partnership with their handlers.
 Classes include breed-specific sections for gamekeepers’ dogs, dedicated working dog classes and a team event for dogs and handlers from the same shoot.

 The young handler section is always a highlight.
 It gives junior competitors the chance to experience the unmatched atmosphere of Crufts, while demonstrating their skills in presenting their dogs to the judges.